Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/4-Accounts_and_UTXOs_slides.md

 ### Accounts wins this one...

-> Question:<br>UTXOS are much heavier in terms of raw data stored + transaction size can anyone think of why...?
+> Question:<br/>UTXOS are much heavier in terms of raw data stored + transaction size can anyone think of why...?

 ---